 What Materials Can I use the Easy Press 2 On?

 The Cricut Easy Press 2 can be used on a host of materials including: cotton, cotton/poly blend, polyester, nylon, silk, mesh, cotton canvas, felt, faux leather, card stock, cork board and chip board.

-Why should I buy an Easy Press 2?
+Why should I buy a Cricut Easy Press 2?